ansipes/mejo-187/content/lecture/html.md

   <li>Grapes</li>
 </ul>
 ```
 This has multiple perks.
-First, you'll notice that the list items are nested instead of the unordered list.
+First, you'll notice that the list items are nested inside of the unordered list.
 It is clear they are grouped together.

 Additionally, I didn't have to manually type out dashes or bullets.
 This can be handled with CSS or the browser's built-in styling.

 There are tons of scenarios / use-cases just like this that will come up when you are completing your assignments and projects.
 Unsure if you are using best practice?
 Just Google it!

-> What is the best way to represent an article in HTML?
+_"What is the best way to represent an article in HTML?"_

 99.99% of the questions you will ask have been asked before, and there is likely a wonderfully crafted answer on Stack Overflow that will help!